Understanding your health

 Consult your doctor promptly if:

-• Complete loss of arm mobility after an injury
+• Complete loss of arm mobility following an injury

 • Persistent numbness or tingling in the arm